Say it with a custom greeting card

 Uncoated stock is paper in its natural state.
 The miniscule gaps between the fibres mean it is more porous, will absorb more ink and has a slightly rough feel.
 When it is printed, edges are softer and colours not quite as bright, but it has a welcoming look and feel and is a great match for the right business brands and personal messages.
 Most (but not all) 100% recycled stock is uncoated.

 Coated stock is produced by filling the gaps between the paper fibres with chalk or china clay and natural or synthetic binders.
 The paper is then calendered – pressed between rollers – to smooth the surface.
 Coated stock is therefore less absorbent to ink, making printed colours brighter and detail crisper.
 When a paper is described as gloss, matt, satin or silk, this means it is coated.

 We print greeting cards with uncoated recycled stock, or using what’s called coated board – uncoated on the inside and coated (satin sealed) on the outside.
 This makes it easy to write on the uncoated side of the card.
 Extra finishing such as matt or gloss celloglaze can also be applied to the outside.

 Wondering how to print a greeting card design in Word or PDF?

 If you’re supplying your own artwork in Microsoft Word or PDF, it’s important to read our setup guide to make sure your files are print-ready.

-Order online or talk to us at 1800-2-PRINT and we’ll get your project underway.
+Order online or talk to us and we’ll get your project underway.